Movie Credits

 titled " A Little Bit of England.'
 I believe the Australian coast

-watcher was the English rock star Ted Nugent.
+watcher was the English rock star Ted Nugent."
+My thanks to

 Chris Soares for this added info.
 Updated